mattmanning/mattmanning.github.com/_posts/2013-02-07-Geospoofing-with-the-Raspberry-Pi.md

 Testing
 -------

 If everything was done correctly, you should now be able to use the Raspberry Pi as a VPN gateway.
-On another computer on the same local network, visit [WhatIsMyIPAddress.com](http://whatismyipaddress.com/).
+On a computer connected to the same local network as the Pi, visit [WhatIsMyIPAddress.com](http://whatismyipaddress.com/).
 Note your current IP address and physical location on the map.

-Now, change your computer's router to be the Raspberry Pi's IP address on the local network.
+Now, change your computer's router to the Raspberry Pi's IP address.
 If you don't know it's address, you can find it by running the command:

     ifconfig

 on the Pi.
-I'm on a Mac and my Pi's IP address is 10.0.1.22, so my network config looks like this:
+I'm on a Mac and my Pi's IP address is 10.0.1.202, so my network config looks like this:

 ![Network Preferences](/images/network-config.png)

 If you're on Windows I think "Router" is called "Default Gateway".
-Now, reload WhatIsMyIPAddress in your browser.
+Now, reload WhatIsMyIPAddress.
 You should now see the IP address of your VPN and its location reflected on the map.
+Congratulations!
 You're geospoofing!

 Now all you have to do is set the router (or gateway) on your closed devices like AppleTV and Xbox 360 to the Raspberry Pi's IP address and you can access content available only in your VPN's location.

 Using the gateway selectively
 -----------------------------

-PrivateTunnel is priced relatively easily, but if you're doing things like streaming video, it's really easy to eat up your data transfer allotment very quickly.
+PrivateTunnel is reasonably priced, but if you're doing things like streaming video, it's really easy to eat up your data transfer allotment very quickly.
 Luckily many services use only a single authentication request to determine your location.
-If you find this to be the case with your service, you can edit your OpenVPN configuration to only send requests to certain IP addresses through the VPN instead of all of them.
+If you find this to be the case with your service, you can configure OpenVPN to send requests through the VPN only to certain IP addresses.

 To do that, open up the config file: